 Each asset can have a note assigned to it.
-These are comments added by the user of TNI 3.
+It can contain comments added by the TNI user.

 This assistant's condition contains a search string.
 When left blank, all the nodes that have a note will satisfy the condition.
 When text is entered into the assistant's field, only the nodes which have a note containing the entered text as part of it will satisfy the condition.